cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 ```
 ## Dolby Atmos Setup (EasyEffects)
 - After launching [EasyEffects](https://github.com/wwmm/easyeffects) and setting it to launch at boot from app settings, download [these impulses](https://github.com/shuhaowu/linux-thinkpad-speaker-improvements/tree/main/ThinkPadT495) for Dolby Atmos profiles.
-- After downloading the files, move the files to a location you will remember the path of.
+- After downloading the files, move them to a location you will remember the path of.
 - Next, in EasyEffects, open `Effects` page and click `Add Effect`.
-Next, add a `Convolver`.
+Then, add a `Convolver`.
-- Click `Impulses` and then `Import Impulse`, now add the .irs files you downloaded.
+- Click `Impulses` and `Import Impulse`, now add the .irs files you downloaded.
 - Last, in `Impulses` section, it will be enough to load one of the presets.
 You can always switch among presets.
 ## Conclusion
 This guide was about Arch Linux post-installation!
 I hope the guide has been useful.
 Thank you for reading, have a nice day! 🐧